shtankoksu/kotlin/spec-docs/function-types.md

 with the corresponding parameters available on the type `Foo`.
 This function may be declared in class `Foo` or somewhere as an extension to `Foo`.

-> Note that at the moment this convention is not so convenient: there must be a **member extension**
+> Note that at the moment a less convenient convention is used: there must be a **member extension**
 > function `invoke` in the class which you want to be used as an extension function.
 > This means you can't add "extension-function-ness" to a foreign class,
 > since you'd need to declare a function with two receivers.